The Bankrate promise

 The risk, of course, is that the consensus is right, which results in wrong bets and losses for a contrarian manager.

-“Even if the price goes down, at least you’re getting some income,” says Russ Kinnel, director of mutual fund research at Morningstar.
+“Even if the price goes down, at least you’re getting some income,” says Russ Kinnel, director of manager research at Morningstar.
 “It’s a nice way to supplement income if you’re retired.”

-However, the recent popularity of dividend stocks causes some market pundits to wonder if they’re currently overvalued.
-Also, beware of funds with extremely high yields.
+However, beware of funds with extremely high yields.
 That could be a sign that companies are taking outsized risk and are headed for declines.

 Things to consider when building an investment strategy